Features employment – Grits abrasives to achieve Findability – granulometric Sequences – mirrors for telescopes.

 A hardness 9 It is therefore only second to Diamond.

-The definition of extraterrestrial material is due the fact that we now know silicon carbide being very common in interstellar space and in meteorites, Why product nearby red giant stars that synthesize carbon in large quantities with nucleosynthetic process of merging three helium atoms.
+The definition of extraterrestrial material is due the fact that we now know silicon carbide being very common in interstellar space and in meteorites, because product nearby red giant stars that synthesize carbon in large quantities with nucleosynthetic process of merging three helium atoms.

-"On Earth" in its natural state is very rare, but it is produced artificially by 1893 (Discoverer the American company "Carborundum") using sand and coke coal in electric furnaces with graphite resistance to temperatures of 2500° c, in the vicinity of which form Pure crystalline silicon carbide Green, that moving away from the electrodes crystallizes in a less pure and less abrasive changing color in black.
+"On Earth" in its natural state is very rare, but it is produced artificially by 1893 (Discoverer the American company "Carborundum") using sand and coke coal in electric furnaces with graphite resistance to temperatures of 2500° c, in the vicinity of which it forms Pure crystalline silicon carbide Green, that moving away from the electrodes crystallizes in a less pure and less abrasive changing color in black.
 It is sold wholesale in bags 25 kg with particle sizes from 24 to the 1500 While its retail sale in Italy is less easy to find.

-- USE: It is the most widely used abrasive used (also personally) in all phases of the spherical surface of mirrors: From the initial pressing, with the grits much coarser than the larger the mirror to realize, at the refinement “Satined surface” with the grit 800 (I've never used the grain 1000 and I never had any problems of roughness and subsequent polishing).
+- USE: It is the most widely used abrasive (also personally) in all phases of the spherical surface of mirrors: From the initial pressing, with the grits much coarser than the larger the mirror to realize, at the refinement “Satined surface” with the grit 800 (I've never used the grain 1000 and I never had any problems of roughness and subsequent polishing).

 FUSED ALUMINIUM OXIDE, synonym of corundum (or Emery, -, or Garnet): It 'a ceramic material with hardness 8 Mohs scale.
 Its grits are normally finest, that start from 180 with his 78 micron mean diameter, and arrive at 1200 with 6 microns, but in the manufacture of mirrors usually uses to the maximum the W6 which has diameter 14 Micron and is virtually equivalent to the grain 800. their identification is infamously “criptics” with single-digit numbers that say nothing, preceded by a letter W; or simply by the number of minutes of sedimentation.